Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

      2. Compute loss.
      3. Implement backward propagation to get the gradients.
      4. Update parameters (gradient descent).
-* Today there are libraries that can do all of this for you, but it is still good to understand how it works.
+* Today some libraries can do all of this for you, but it is still good to understand how it works.

 #### Activation Functions
 * Some alternatives to the sigmoid function are the __tanh__ function and the __ReLU__ function.